njsmith/zs/doc/index.rst

       njsmith@hericium:/local/scratch/njs/google_books_ngrams_v2$ gunzip -c googlebooks-eng-us-all-3gram-20120701-th.gz  | pv -rabt > /dev/null
       506GB 0:47:34 [ 181MB/s] [ 181MB/s]

+      converted from mebibytes/s to megabytes/s:
+        -> 190 megabytes/s

+      # --prefix="sc" is a convenient way to get a large-enough sample
+      # to be meaningful, small-enough to not take too long, and
+      # to be representative of the kinds of actual-text-ngrams that
+      # we care about most (as compared to the ngrams that are just
+      # punctuation line noise, which may have different compression
+      # properties)

+      # ZS dump lzma, 8 CPUs (note -j7 b/c this does not count the main thread)
+      njsmith@hericium:/local/corpora/google-books-v2/eng-us-all$ time zs dump google-books-eng-us-all-20120701-3gram.zs --prefix="sc" -j 7 | pv -Wrabt | wc -c
+      20.1GB 0:00:55 [ 374MB/s] [ 374MB/s]
+      21616070118

+      real    0m55.567s
+      user    5m40.845s
+      sys     1m4.348s

+      --> 389 megabytes/s (not mebibytes/s)

-      # ZS dump bz2, 32 CPUs
+      # ZS dump lzma, 16 CPUs (which is all of the cores, but there is
+      # 2x hyperthreading, so -j16 is not a no-op)
+      njsmith@hericium:/local/corpora/google-books-v2/eng-us-all$ time zs dump google-books-eng-us-all-20120701-3gram.zs --prefix="sc" -j 16 | pv -Wrabt | wc -c
+      20.1GB 0:00:42 [ 486MB/s] [ 486MB/s]
+      21616070118

+      real    0m42.971s
+      user    6m54.638s
+      sys     1m15.189s

+      --> 503 megabytes/s (not mebibytes)

+      # ZS dump lzma, 1 CPU
-      njsmith@hericium:/local/scratch/njs/google_books_ngrams_v2$ zs dump google-books-eng-us-all-2012070
+      njsmith@hericium:/local/corpora/google-books-v2/eng-us-all$ time zs dump google-books-eng-us-all-2
+      0120701-3gram.zs --prefix="sc" -j0 | pv -Wrabt | wc -c
+      20.1GB 0:07:14 [47.4MB/s] [47.4MB/s]
+      21616070118

+      real    7m15.289s
+      user    6m35.841s
+      sys     0m50.835s

+      --> 49.7 megabytes/s (not mebibytes)

+      With v0.9.0 of the zs tools, we get ~linear scaling until -j reaches something in the 8-10 range -- it looks like the main thread becomes the bottleneck here.

+* Nonetheless, ZS files are **fast**: Decompression is an inherently slow and serial operation, which means that reading compressed files can easily become the bottleneck in an analysis.
+Google distributes the 3-gram counts in many separate ``.gz`` files; one of these, for example, contains just the n-grams that begin with the letters "th".
+Using a single core on a handy compute server, we find that we can get decompressed data out of this ``.gz`` file at ~190 MB/s.
+At this rate, reading this one file takes more than 47 minutes -- and that's before we even begin analyzing the data inside it.

+.. raw disk throughput:
-      1-3gram.zs --prefix="th" | pv -rabt >/dev/null
+   njsmith@hericium:/local/corpora/google-books-v2/eng-us-all$ pv google-books-eng-us-all-20120701-5gram.zs -rabt >/dev/null
-      25.6GB 0:01:25 [ 291MB/s] [ 308MB/s]]
+   58.7GB 0:08:18 [63.8MB/s] [ 121MB/s]
    ^C

-      # ZS dump bz2, 8 CPUs (note -j7 b/c this does not count the main thread)
-      njsmith@hericium:/local/scratch/njs/google_books_ngrams_v2$ zs dump -j7 google-books-eng-us-all-201
-      20701-3gram.zs --prefix="th" | pv -rabt >/dev/null
-      25.9GB 0:02:11 [ 239MB/s] [ 210MB/s]
-      ^C

-* Nonetheless, ZS files are **fast**: ZS files allow decompression to be parallelized over multiple CPUs, which is not possible with traditional compression formats like gzip.
-And this is important, because decompression is a slow and inherently serial operation.
-Using a fast compute server for measurements, we found that gunzip can spit out 3-gram data at ~180 MiB/s.
-Google distributes these counts in many separate files; one of these, for example, contains just the 3-grams that begin with the letters "th".
-  On our compute server, decompressing just this one file takes 47 minutes.

-  Bzip2 decompression on its own is quite a bit slower than gunzip, but with 8 CPUs and using Python's relatively crude parallelization facilities, the same server can decompress our smaller ZS file at 210 MiB/s, and a careful implementation should scale nearly linearly with the number of CPUs.
-And of course, we have the option of choosing many different locations on the space/speed tradeoff curve: if we used gzip compression in our ZS file, it'd be roughly the same size as the current distribution format, but would decompress multiple times faster; or with LZMA compression (which will probably become the ZS default soon), decompression will be roughly twice as fast as for bzip2, and produce even smaller files.
+   -> 126.9 megabytes/s
+   x3 = 380 MB/s.

+  The LZMA compression used in our ZS file is, on its own, slower than gzip.
+If we restrict ourselves to a single core, then we can only read our ZS file at ~50 MB/s.
+However, ZS files allow for multithreaded decompression.
+Using 8 cores, gunzip runs at... still ~190 MB/s, because gzip decompression cannot be parallelized.
+On those same 8 cores, our ZS file decompresses at ~390 MB/s -- a nearly linear speedup.
+This is also ~3x faster than our test server can read an *un*\compressed file.

 ..
 Benchmarks in next paragraph:

-   On hericium.ucsd.edu, using file with bz2 codec:
+   On hericium.ucsd.edu, using lzma/384k:

       %timeit list(zs.ZS("google-books-eng-us-all-20120701-3gram.zs", parallelism=0).search(prefix=b"this is fun\t1955\t"))
-       10 loops, best of 3: 21.6 ms per loop
+      10 loops, best of 3: 26.6 ms per loop

    "5 disk seeks" = 'zs info' says root level is 3